rotciw/Panda-Tap/README.md

 # pandatap
 Panda Tap - Incremental game written in Javascript.

-Incremental game with battle system.
+Incremental game with a battle system.

+Introduction:
+Your goal is to collect rice as a currency, defeat monsters, and gain gold to advance the game.
+To help you advance, there are many upgrades to unlock.
+The upgrades are divided into income updates and hero upgrades.

+Instructions:
+- Download folder
+- Run index.html

+Note:
+- Only optimized for Google Chrome